D-Daria/D-Daria/README.md

 - 👀 Currently learning C/C++ as part of School21/Ecole42 curriculum and Java.

 - 🎯 Interested in Backend development.
-My main goal is to deeepen my knowledges in Computer Science, programming and solving algorithmic problems.
+My main goal is to deepen my knowledges in Computer Science, programming and solving algorithmic problems.

 - 💻 I like beeing up-to-date with new technologist, devices, reading tech articles and always studying new things.